iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Only turns on when home........<br> :date: __2020-12-28 01:53:11__

 > Awful, unusable, unable to access.
 Can't Uninstall.
 Worse than the plague in terms of frustration.<br> :date: __2020-12-27 01:30:08__

-> No provision for self-reporting and only accepting a test code that many covid-19 test sites do not provide makes this app almost impossible to use.
-My doctor could say I absolutely have Covid-19, and without a code number, I can't report it to the app?!?<br> :date: __2020-12-26 11:13:32__

-> Make orwell fiction again.<br> :date: __2020-12-24 09:23:18__

-> I have never seen a notification that I have come in contact with anything COVID and I work at the second largest retailer in the world.
-I also think your site is purposely Grey when it comes to asking questions.<br> :date: __2020-12-24 06:52:11__

-> Shortly after installing the app, I tested positive for Covid.
-I tried to alert the app but it asks for a verification code.
-No code to be found anywhere.
-No help available.
-This app is worthless.<br> :date: __2020-12-23 19:12:13__